Louis Sockalexis: Later life and legacy

 Sockalexis suffered from tuberculosis and heart trouble in his later years.
 On Christmas Eve, 1913, Sockalexis died in Burlington, Maine.

 Although Sockalexis had a brief career, he faced many obstacles during his time in professional baseball.
 It was reported that fans of the opposing teams often shouted racial slurs toward him due to his Penobscot heritage.
 Additionally, fans imitated war whoops and war dances in his presence.
 Later, when sports journalists attributed his rapid decline to alcoholism, they identified the disease as the inherent "Indian weakness".

-The name change of the Cleveland Naps to the Indians in 1915 is attributed by some to a desire to honor Sockalexis, though this is disputed.
+The name change of the Cleveland Naps to the Indians in 1915 is attributed by some to a desire to honor Sockalexis.
 The new name was chosen by sportswriters in honor of the nickname given while Sockalexis played for the Cleveland Spiders.

 In recognition of his accomplishments, the American Indian Athletic Hall of Fame has elected Sockalexis.
 He was joined by his second cousin, marathon runner Andrew Sockalexis, who finished second in the 1912 and 1913 Boston Marathons and in fourth place at the 1912 Olympic Games in Stockholm.

 A plaque honoring Sockalexis stands in Cleveland's Heritage Park, beyond center field of Progressive Field.

 Sockalexis is interred in the Old Town Cemetery in Old Town, Maine.